Michael Cardello IIIPartner

 Mr. Cardello is the former Chair of the Federal Courts Committee and the Commercial Litigation Committee of the Nassau County Bar Association.
 Mr. Cardello previously served on the Judiciary Committee of the Nassau County Bar Association and is also a member of its Alternative Dispute Resolution Committee.
 He is also the District Leader for the 10th Judicial District for the Commercial and Federal Section of the NYSBA.
 In addition, he is a participant at the Sedona Conference and also frequently lectures on mediation, discovery, trial practice, equipment and vehicle leasing issues and e-discovery.

 Mr. Cardello is admitted to practice in New York.
 He is also admitted to practice in the Eastern and Southern Districts of New York and the United States Court of Appeals for the Second Circuit.

-Mr. Cardello serves on the EDNY Litigation Advisory Committee, and serves as Chair of the Nassau County Bar Association’s Federal Courts Committee, as well as on its WE CARE Fund Advisory Board.
+Mr. Cardello serves on the EDNY Litigation Advisory Committee, as well as on the Nassau County Bar Association’s WE CARE Fund Advisory Board.
 In addition, he also serves as Chair of the Board of Directors for the Metro New York/Connecticut Chapter of the National Vehicle Leasing Association.
-Mr. Cardello is also a member of the Catholic Lawyers Guild of Nassau County and serves as its Secretary.
-Mr. Cardello is also the current President of the Theodore Roosevelt American Inn of Court.
-He serves as a fellow and on the Board of the Academy of Court-Appointed Masters, as well as on the Board of Directors for Long Island Counsel for Alcohol and Drug Dependence.
+Mr. Cardello also serves on the Board of Directors of the Catholic Lawyers Guild of Nassau County.
+Mr. Cardello is the former President (2017-2018) of the Theodore Roosevelt American Inn of Court.
+He serves as a fellow of the Academy of Court-Appointed Masters and on the Board of Directors for the Long Island Council on Alcoholism and Drug Dependence.

 2018-New York Super Lawyers®